 Early Notables of the Farnwithey family (pre 1700)

-More information is included under the topic Early Farnwithey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 42 words (3 lines of text) are included under the topic Early Farnwithey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Farnwithey family